confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 | COS Service Instance name | peer-pod-cluster-cos-service-instance |
 | COS Bucket name | peer-pod-cluster-cos-bucket |

-For uploding the pod VM image using Terraform, the COS Bucket must be a regional bucket in the same region (default `jp-tok`) as the VPC and VSIs.
+For uploading the pod VM image using Terraform, the COS Bucket must be a regional bucket in the same region (default `jp-tok`) as the VPC and VSIs.

 **Note:** The `Operator` and `Console Admin` roles must be [assigned](https://cloud.ibm.com/docs/vpc?topic=vpc-vsi_is_connecting_console&interface=ui) to the user.
 The Terraform template will create the `Console Admin` role for the user `ibmcloud_user_id` is set to in the template `terraform.tfvars`.